crashappsec/libcon4m/doc/reference.md

 ## Special Variables

 Currently, Con4m supports:
+- `$result` for return values from functions.
+This is the same as explicitly providing a return value via an argument to a `return` statement.
 - `$i`, in loops.
 - `label$i` for labeled loops, which can be used to access the iteration count in nested scopes.